Recursive Descriptions of Polar Codes: Recursive Descriptions of Polar Code Decoders Hardware Architectures

+A block diagram of the implementation of this decoder for $N>2$ is depicted in Figure \ref{fig: pipArikan}.
+Scanning the diagram from right to left we can observe the following ingredients.
+The $\lambda(0:N-1)$ LLR input to the circuit is given as input to an array of $N/2$ PEs, $\left\{PE_j \right\}_{j=0}^{N/2-1}$, which all of them are controlled by the same control signal, $c_u^{(\text{internal})}$.
+The output of these PEs is denoted by the array of signals $\Lambda(0:N-1)$ and stored in an array of $N/2$ registers $R(0:N/2-1)$ (depicted as rectangle blocks with the register names, $R(i)$, written in them).
+These registers are given as the LLR input to a SC pipeline decoder of length $N/2$ bits.
+This decoder is referred to as the \textit{embedded $N/2$ length decoder} within the $N$ length decoder.

+The embedded decoder is also given as input the frozen bits indicator signals $\tilde{z}(0:N/2-1)$ (binary array), which is generated by splitting the $z(0:N-1)$ binary array into two halves using the MUX array (M0a).
+The multiplexers in (M0a) are controlled by the internal binary signal $outerCodeID$ that indicates the ordinal of the outer-code that the embedded decoder decodes.
+For instance, if $outerCodeID =0$ then the embedded decoder handles the first outer-code and therefore it should be given as input the first half of the $z$ array.
+The two outputs of the embedded decoder are denoted by signals arrays $\tilde{u}(0:N/2-1)$ and $\tilde{x}(0:N/2-1)$.
+The array $\tilde{u}(0:N/2-1)$ is given as input to the two halves of the output decoded information bits array $\hat{u}(0:N-1)$.
+The DeMUX array (M0b) determines to which part of the $\hat{u}$ array $\tilde{u}$ is written.

+The Encoding Unit performs the encoding of the outer-code's estimated codewords into the estimated codeword of the $N$ length code.
+The binary register $tmp\hat{x}(0:N-1)$ stores the temporary value of the estimated codeword $\hat{x}$ which is the signals array at its input.
+The encoding layer is given as input the $outerCodeID$ signal and the two signals arrays $\tilde{x}(0:N/2-1)$ and $tmp\hat{x}(0:N-1)$.
+Its output is derived as follows

-Here, for an array ${ x}$, we denote by ${ x}_{even}$ and ${ x}_{odd}$ the $2-$decimated arrays containing ${ x}$'s even indices samples and odd indices samples, respectively.
-Note, that to avoid any delays due to sampling by a register, it is important that the codeword estimation (which is one of the outputs of the decoder) will be the output of the encoding layer and not the register following it.
+Note that in order to avoid delays due to sampling by registers, it is important that the codeword estimation (which is one of the outputs of the decoder) will be the output of the encoding layer and not the register following it.
 This issue and further timing concerns are considered in the next subsection.